The 7" Kodak Aero Ektar Lens and The Speed Graphic.

 The degree of blurring along the boundaries between different regions of the image.

-One Shot Developer needs about 8 minutes to transform the invisible image on the
+One Shot Developer needs about 8 minutes to transform the latent present but invisible image on the

 sheet film into a negative.